pinky288/luma-client-repo/README.md

-# EduNexus - Professional Learning Platform (Client Side)
+# Luma - Professional Learning Platform (Client Side)

 A premium, full-stack skill-sharing platform built with the MERN stack, featuring a modern UI and seamless learning experience.